MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 	var_dump($result);
 }
 ```
-After doing these, you can see on browser `/pages/users` some data.
+After doing these, you can see on browser `/pages/users` print out some data.

 Now, let's create a view for users page and pass the `$result` array to the view.
 So inside your `/views/pages` directory create a file called users.php and add the following code:
 ```html